tock/tock/doc/reference/trd-syscalls.md

 themselves do not block.
 If an operation is long-running (e.g., I/O), its completion is signaled by a callback (see the Subscribe call in 4.2).

+Successful calls to Exit system calls do not return (the process exits).

 Peripheral driver-specific system calls (Subscribe, Command, Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
 The driver identifier specifies which peripheral system call driver to invoke.
 The syscall identifier (which